enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 resistor will be exactly the same.
-Rather than moving our coordinate system around to each location and redrawing the same path at each location, we will instead define the path using a CompiledPath and draw at each of the various desired locations using the `draw_path_at_points` method.
+Rather than moving our coordinate system around to each location and redrawing the same path at each location, we will instead define the path using a CompiledPath and draw at each of the various desired locations using the :py:meth:`draw_path_at_points` method.
 To do this we instantiate a :class:`CompiledPath`, and then define our path just as we would with the graphics context's current path.
 The interface uses the same :ref:`kiva_path_functions`.
 Finally, we can simply call :py:meth:`draw_path_at_points` passing in the locations we want to draw the path, our compiled path, and the drawing mode.